 For a course to qualify for credit:

 The actual letter grade received will not be transferred — only the credit — so your Penn State grade-point average (GPA) will not be affected.
 Transferred credit is not recorded on your transcript until after you have completed at least one 3-credit course at Penn State.
-Your GPA will be calculated starting from the completion of your first World Campus course.
+Your GPA will be calculated starting from the completion of your first Penn State World Campus course.

-Questions regarding graduate transfer credit should be directed to the program contact person listed on the individual program's "How to Apply" page.
-Visit the Admissions Requirements section and select your program of interest to find contact information.
+Questions regarding graduate transfer credit should be directed to the contact listed on the specific program website.
 If you have not yet chosen a program, you may contact an admissions counselor for more information.